 The study of the Bible throughout lower school closely follows the humanities chronological timeline.

-Starting in Kindergarten, students begin using Saxon Math textbooks in their study of numbers and patterns.
+Starting in Kindergarten, students begin using HMHco’s Into Math textbooks in their study of numbers and patterns.
 Math concepts are incorporated into science and nature lessons, literature, and play.

 From Kindergarten to Second grade, a strong foundation in Language Arts is built with a focus on phonemic awareness and phonics instruction, handwriting, and dialogic reading.
-Third to Fifth grade continues with lessons in cursive handwriting and in composition.
+Third through fifth grade continues with lessons in cursive handwriting and in composition.
 Students develop short paragraphs into stories, letters and essays.

 Students practice and present recitations, from short poems and Bible verses to historic speeches.
 They engage in reading through class read-alouds and books of their own selection.